Travel Planning Procedure

 - UATP - Universal Air Travel Pan (Airline Travel-card)

-Domestic and Trans Tasman Air Travel Bookings
+Domestic and Shorthaul Air Travel Bookings

 University Staff are able to access two options for domestic travel:

 Staff should ensure that they book air travel via the most economical method (in-line with current policy requirements), to minimise the overall cost of travel to the University.
-The following table provides staff with an indication of the cheapest booking method.

 International Air Travel Bookings

 MTA’s will provide a written quote for the cost of the travel along with confirmation of other travel options and costs that have been investigated for the staff member to consider.
 Booking Fees will identified at the time of booking and invoiced separately.
-Staff are encouraged to obtain quotes for travel from both MTAs.
+Staff members are encouraged to obtain quotes for travel from both MTA's.

 Where private travel is undertaken in conjunction with travel on University business (or where family members accompany staff on University business), the private part of the air travel and/or accommodation must be disclosed at the time the reservation is made and will be charged separately by the MTA.
+Private travel at discounted rates is not offered by all the airlines under the AoG agreement.
+Staff members should check with the MTA's prior to making a booking.

 Internal (Domestic) Travel Bookings in Overseas Locations

-For instances where overseas domestic travel has not been previously arranged via the MTA, Staff are able to book direct on-line within the visiting country using a Purchasing Card.
+For instances where overseas domestic travel has not been previously arranged via the MTA, Staff are able to book direct on-line within the visiting country using a Purchase Card.
 For the purposes of clarification, internal travel within European countries and within North America is included in this definition.

 Land Content Bookings